 About Scar Revision

-Most scars do not produce poor cosmetic or functional results, however if a delicate balance is not achieved during the healing process a scar may display abnormalities resulting in more noticeable scars (called keloid or hypertrophic scars) that can be itchy and painful as well as unsightly.
+Following injury or an operation, a typical scar develops as quite red for 3-6 months before settling as a light coloured flat scar.
+However, if a delicate balance is not achieved during the healing process after injury or operation, a scar may display abnormalities resulting in more noticeable scars that can be itchy and painful as well as unsightly.

-Scar appearance can be improved with both nonsurgical treatments and surgery.
+Abnormal scar appearances can be improved with both nonsurgical treatments and or surgery.

 Non surgical treatment